 Any offer by a company of a donation to a charity which is conditional upon some action by a health professional must not place undue pressure on the health professional to fulfil that condition.
 At all times the provisions of Clauses 2 and 9.1 must be kept in mind.

-Clause 18.2 Gifts
+Clause 18.1 Payments to Individuals